Things to consider when drafting your HCP/HPOA - Massachusetts and New Hampshire

 Incorporating a Living Will or Advance Directive

-Another important element to consider when drafting your HPOA is whether to include a living will or an advance directive within the document.
-This component outlines your specific wishes regarding life-sustaining treatments, such as artificial life support, in scenarios where you cannot speak for yourself.
+Another important element to consider when drafting your HPOA is whether to include a living will, or other form of an advance directive, within the document.
+An advanced directive allows you to designate an individual to make health decisions on your behalf with some limitations.
+They cannot modify your diet or agree to institutionalization or voluntary sterilization on your behalf.
+An advanced directive also outlines your specific wishes regarding organ donation, participation in clinical trials, and life-sustaining treatments, such as artificial life support, in scenarios where you cannot speak for yourself.
+A living will provides an opportunity to express your wishes regarding end of life care and spiritual requests.

 Some states embed these instructions within the HPOA, making them legally binding, while others treat them as guidelines.
 For instance, in Massachusetts, you might include language about your wishes, but it serves only as guidance for your agent.
 In contrast, New Hampshire has legal statutes that enforce the living will, making your directives legally binding.